mikkotikkanen/cfn-deploy/README.md

 # Motivation
-- serverless framework seems like overkill just for CloudFormation deployments
+- Serverless framework seems like overkill just for CloudFormation deployments
 - Modules like aws-cfm-utils do weird stuff like ASG toggling which is not kosher
 - `aws-cli cloudformation deploy` doesn't allow passing CloudFormation parameter files
-- Need for programmatic use in other modules
+- Need for full spectrum of use in `package.json` scripts
-- Need for usage in `package.json` scripts
+- Need for fully programmatic & customized use in other modules

 ## Configuring